03aditya-byte/greeting-whisper-wave/README.md

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several way of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/63ddb807-cc13-4cae-b28b-f627d93de456) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**